Yoga is even better on water.

 Stand-up paddleboard (SUP) yoga isn’t new to Maine.
 Yoga instructors and paddleboard rental shops have teamed up to offer paddleboard yoga on the waters off coastal beaches and on calm inland lakes for the past handful of years.
 And that’s been wonderful.
 But for southern Maine folks, the options got sweeter in 2016 when Koan Wellness opened in York.

 There’s no storefront to visit – the Koan Wellness “studio” exists on the waters of the York River.
 And if you don’t own a paddleboard, no problem.
 The cost of the class ($40) includes a paddleboard, paddle, PFD, leash, and anchor (to keep you from floating away).
 If you do have your own board, you can take the class at a discounted rate of $25.

 Classes included an hour of gentle yoga on the water (with additional time for the short paddle from York Harbor Town Dock #1 to where the class takes place, in a little nook called Barrells Millpond, just past Wiggly Bridge).
 And to answer the question you might be asking yourself right now: Yes, you can do paddleboard yoga even if you’ve never paddleboarded before.
 Or you’ve never done yoga before.
 Katie will give beginners all the guidance they need.

 And to answer the other question you might be asking yourself: Yes, it’s possible you’ll fall into the water.
 Experienced paddleboarders sometimes fall in.
 But guess what?
 I doesn’t hurt a bit!
 In fact, on those toasty summer days, you might be inclined to jump in on purpose.
 Getting back on the board is pretty easy and you’ll be in good hands with Katie.
-Even cooler, you’ll be out on the water doing something nifty and new, and that’s worth cheering.
+Even cooler, you’ll be out on the water doing something nifty and new, and that’s worth the risk of taking a dip.